 As a high school art educator and fellow OPA member, I want to support student learning in the ceramic arts by providing access and opportunity outside the PDX area.
 I support OPA not only as a ceramic artist but as an educator.
 OPA allows educators opportunities to connect students to artists and fellow clay lovers.
 I have been teaching for eight years and currently am The Art Department within the Amity school district.
 I teach 7th and 9th-12th Grade Visual Arts & Ceramics.
 I have served as an Art Conspiracy West Valley Board Member for two years and Amity Education Foundation member for two years.
 I am constantly looking for opportunities in building relationships with fellow art/ceramic educators in my county.
 I will be sharing the Clay in Education Director role with two other people, in this role I hope to expand and welcome the OPA into schools and rural communities outside of the Portland area.
 My ceramic work, either wheel thrown or handbuilt, combines the rural mountainous landscapes of the Pacific Northwest with the iconic silhouettes of the douglas fir.

-Joe Robinson is co-owner of East Creek Art and Linfield University Art faculty in Ceramics.
+Joe Robinson is co-owner of East Creek Art.
 Joe fell in love with clay at 13 and works primarily in wheel thrown, wood fired pottery.
 After obtaining an art and business BA degrees from then-Linfield College, Joe spent 8 years in the corporate world focusing in digital marketing.
 He left business to pursue an MFA from Oregon College of Art and Craft and Pacific Northwest College of Art in 2019, and was in the the last class conferred a degree from OCAC.

 I have made crafts since before my teenage years alternately exploring textiles, metals and clay.
 As I matured the idea of community became very important to me and so I have pursued working with others to build community around arts experiences.
 Retiring in 2015 gave me time to commit to taking on a bigger role in OPA and I revel in the Membership Outreach position, getting to know folks and instigating ideas and activities that strengthen our community of clay artists.
 My hope is to help each member feel connected to the group and feel empowered to pursue their clay & community ideas.